-Recently I received a copy of the book The Hawaii Coffee Book by Shawn Steiman.
-It is a concise colorful book on Hawaiian coffee.
-It covers a wide range of topics from island coffee history all the way through the coffee brewing process.
+Recently, I received a copy of Shawn Steiman’s The Hawaii Coffee Book.
+It is a concise, colorful book on Hawaiian coffee.
+It covers a wide range of topics, from island coffee history to the coffee brewing process.

 According to the book, Hawaii grew 5.7 million pounds of green coffee during the 2006-2007 growing season.
-Coffee is not just grown on the Big Island (Hawai’i – home of the Kona regions) but is also now grown on O’ahu, Maui, Kaua’i, and Moloka’i.
+Coffee is grown not only on the Big Island (Hawai’i – home of the Kona regions) but also on O’ahu, Maui, Kaua’i, and Moloka’i.
 Coffee growing on the other islands became more popular in the late 1980s as farms moved away from sugar cane.

 The Hawaii Coffee Book by Shawn Steiman